Jargon4072/DriverlessRCcar/README.md

+### detailed documentation for project will be added shortly!
 # Self Driving RC car
 - This project is aimed to modify a RC car to drive autonomously via help of feed from camera and Ultrasonic sensor using raspberry pi board.
   - Tasks: